olegabu/challenge-rust/README.md

 cargo run -- --receiver-address=* --sender-address=* --receiver-id=0 query
 ```

-See here messages to Moonbase Alpha with chain id 1287.
+See other messages that passed thru Sepolia's mailbox, like one to Moonbase Alpha with chain id 1287.

 ```
 27 logs found